-FHEQ level: 5 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: 2, 5 Coursework HIGH2062

-Demonstrate knowledge and critical understanding of the main principles of abnormal, cognitive and biological Psychology, theories of crime, recidivism, the judicial system and penology.
+Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Enowledge / Understanding: Demonstrate knowledge and critical understanding of the main principles of abnormal, cognitive and biological Psychology, theories of crime, recidivism, the judicial system and penology.
+By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 4.4.1 - 4.4.9, Criminology Benchmarks 6.1 - 6.2 Identify, compare and evaluate key theories, concepts relating to cognitive and biological Psychology, abnormal behaviour, its diagnosis and treatment, recidivism, penology and the local and national judicial systems.
+Show an appropriate level of critical understanding of academic and sector research, engage in discussion and evaluation of the strengths and weaknesses of these approaches and arrive at an informed opinion as to their viability.
 Primary: Lectures, seminars, workshops, directed independent study, academic tutorials, learning from work experience.
-ILO1, ILO2, ILO3, ILO4 Examinations Written Reports Essays Critiques Presentations HIGH2063 HIGH2061 HIGH2065 HIGH2053 By the end of this level of this programme the students will be able to demonstrate for a threshold pass: QAA Benchmarks: Psychology benchmarks 4.4.1 - 4.4.9, Criminology Benchmarks 6.1 - 6.2 Identify, compare and evaluate key theories, Secondary/Supplementary: Guest speakers, case studies, individual and group research. concepts relating to cognitive and biological Psychology, abnormal behaviour, its diagnosis and treatment, recidivism, penology and the local and national judicial systems.
-Show an appropriate level of critical understanding of academic and sector research, engage in discussion and evaluation of the strengths and weaknesses of these approaches and arrive at an informed opinion as to their viability.
+Secondary/Supplementary: Guest speakers, case studies, individual and group research.
+2, 5 ILO1, ILO2, ILO3, ILO4 Coursework Examinations Written Reports Essays Critiques Presentations HIGH2062 HIGH2063 HIGH2061 HIGH2065 HIGH2053